-Mary Exton School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
+Richard Whittington Primary School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
 This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by the The Governing Body
+This policy is approved by The Governing Body.